-Dima Slobodeniouk took over as principal conductor of the Lahti Symphony Orchestra and artistic director of the Sibelius Festival in the autumn of 2016.
-Since September 2013 he has also been music director of the Orquesta Sinfónica de Galicia, winning particular praise for his inventive programme planning and deep knowledge of the repertoire.
-In his conducting, Slobodeniouk combines the cultural and musical heritage of the country of birth, Russia, with that of his adopted homeland, Finland.
+Lauded for his deeply informed and intelligent artistic leadership, Dima Slobodeniouk took over as principal conductor of the Lahti Symphony Orchestra and artistic director of the Sibelius Festival in the autumn of 2016.
+Since September 2013 he has also been music director of the Orquesta Sinfónica de Galicia.
+Linking his native Russian roots with the cultural influence of his later homeland Finland, he draws on the powerful musical heritage of these two countries.

-Born in Moscow, Dima Slobodeniouk studied the violin at Moscow Central Music School under Zinaida Gilels and J. Chugaev, at the Jyväskylä Conservatory and at the Sibelius Academy under Olga Parhomenko.
-He studied conducting under Atso Almila, Leif Segerstam and Jorma Panula at the Sibelius Academy, and also under Ilya Musin and Esa-Pekka Salonen.
-Striving to inspire young musicians of the future, Slobodeniouk has in recent years worked with students at the Verbier Festival Academy and begun a conducting initiative with the Orquesta Sinfónica de Galicia, providing an opportunity for students to work on the podium with a professional orchestra.
+Moscow-born Dima Slobodeniouk studied violin at Moscow Central Music School under Zinaida Gilels and Jevgenia Chugajev, at the Middle Finland Conservatory as well as the Sibelius Academy under Olga Parhomenko.
+He studied conducting at the Sibelius Academy under the guidance of Leif Segerstam, Atso Almila and Jorma Panula, he also studied under Ilya Musin and Esa-Pekka Salonen.
+Continuing his work in education Slobodeniouk began a conducting initiative with the Orquesta Sinfónica de Galicia, providing an opportunity for students to work on the podium with a professional orchestra.